appliedbinf/el_gato/README.md

 # Using nextflow

-We provide a simple nextflow workflow to run el_gato on a directory of either reads or assemblies.
+[Need to work through these steps for better readme documentation] We provide a simple nextflow workflow to run el_gato on a directory of either reads or assemblies.
 In both cases the target directory must contain only paired reads files (in .fastq or .fastq.gz format) or assembly files (in fasta format).

-Uncomment conda environment installation on line 10 and line 47 of the run_el_gato.nf file to run nextflow
+Uncomment conda environment installation on line 10 and line 47 of the run_el_gato.nf file to run nextflow [is this still necessary?]

 ```
 # Reads